 During the British Iron Age, large tracts of land in Southern and Eastern Britain were used to produce crops and the Celts who lived there were skilled arable farmers.

-Image © Nigel Cross Pytheas of Massalia visited the Southern coast of Britain around Kent and the Thames in about 322BC.
-Unfortunately there are no surviving copies of his journal 'Peritou Okeanou' (About the Ocean) but later classical writers have quoted his work and they provide us with the earliest written account of Britain:
+Original photo by Rvalette (Lens correction by Nigel Cross) Pytheas' Journey © Nigel Cross Pytheas of Massalia visited the Southern coast of Britain around Kent and the Thames in about 322BC.
+Unfortunately there are no surviving copies of his journal 'Peritou Okeanou' (About the Ocean) but later classical writers have quoted his work and they provide us with the earliest written account of Britain: Strabo also repeated what Pytheas reported from Thule which he said was bordering on the frozen zone (perhaps the Shetlands):

 Thule was also described as being: